zonemaster/zonemaster-backend/docs/API.md

 #### `"result"`

 A *test id*.
-The newly started *test*, or a recently run *test* with the same parameters.
-Started within the recent configurable short time.

->
-> TODO: Specify which configuration option controls the duration of the window
-> of *test* reuse. => I don't know (and i didn't find any traces) if such a feature exists.
->
+If the test has been run with the same domain name within an interval of 10 mins (hard coded), then the new request dos not trigger a new test, but returns with the results of the last test

 #### `"error"`

 >